USS Balao: Ninth patrol, May – June 1945

-The submarine began her ninth patrol on 3 May when she headed for the Yellow Sea to patrol in a wolfpack with Dragonet, Shad, and Spikefish.
+The submarine began her ninth patrol on 3 May, when she headed for the Yellow Sea to patrol in a wolfpack with Dragonet, Shad, and Spikefish.
 Targets were scarce and mechanical difficulties plagued Balao.
 On 19 May, the submarine attacked a small freighter, but all three of the torpedoes that she fired missed the target.
 Nevertheless, she did win a consolation prize when one of her torpedoes struck and sank a nearby 30-ton junk.
 On 23 May, Balao's earlier mechanical difficulties rendered her stern diving planes totally inoperable, and she received orders to Pearl Harbor for refit.
 En route, she embarked a sailor from Torsk suffering from appendicitis and an injured Sand Lance crewman.
 Later that evening, although the radar scope was clear and no other submarines were known to be in the vicinity, Balao was suddenly attacked by torpedoes.
 The quick reactions of the officer of the deck caused two to pass to port and two to starboard.
-The submarine continued on to Midway where she arrived on 3 June, discharged her passengers, and set a course for Pearl Harbor where she arrived four days later.
+The submarine continued on to Midway, where she arrived on 3 June, discharged her passengers, and set a course for Pearl Harbor, where she arrived four days later.

 Tenth patrol, July – August 1945

 A month in port readied her for sea once more, and Balao got underway on 7 July for the Nanpō Islands area and waters east of Honshū.
-Her primary duty during this tenth and final war patrol was to provide lifeguard services for Allied aircrew during strikes on the Japanese home islands.
+Her primary duty during this 10th and final war patrol was to provide lifeguard services for Allied aircrew during strikes on the Japanese home islands.
 Balao operated with air cover while on station and rescued four aviators during the patrol.
 Japan had been so weakened by the final weeks of the war that surface contacts were scarce.
 She was able to sink one picket boat and damage another with gunfire on 14 August.
-Word of Japan's capitulation came on 15 August along with orders to cease fire.
-Balao rendezvoused with Peto the next day to transfer the rescued aviators, then proceeded on to Pearl Harbor, where she arrived on 25 August.
+Word of Japan's capitulation came on 15 August, along with orders to cease fire.
+Balao met with Peto the next day to transfer the rescued aviators, then proceeded on to Pearl Harbor, where she arrived on 25 August.

-Post-War
+After the war

 The submarine departed Pearl Harbor on 31 August for Staten Island, New York, where her crew enjoyed a well-deserved rest period and she underwent an overhaul.
-Balao was decommissioned on 20 August 1946, and she was berthed in New London, Conn., as part of the Atlantic Reserve Fleet.
+Balao was decommissioned on 20 August 1946, and she was berthed in New London, Connecticut, as part of the Atlantic Reserve Fleet.

 1952–1963

 Balao was recommissioned on 4 March 1952 at the U.S. Naval Submarine Base, New London, Connecticut, Lieutenant Commander S. V. Hadley in command, and assigned to the Atlantic Fleet's Submarine Squadron 4 (SubRon 4).
-After shakedown training, the submarine was reassigned to SubRon 12 at the U.S. Naval Base in Key West, Fla.
-There, she served primarily as a training ship for antisubmarine and Special Development Forces in the Key West and Guantánamo Bay operating areas.
+After shakedown training, the submarine was reassigned to SubRon 12 at the U.S. Naval Base in Key West, Florida.
+There, she served primarily as a training ship for antisubmarine and special development forces in the Key West and Guantánamo Bay operating areas.